EnCaseIntegratedToolkit/EITT/README.md

 # EITT
-a GUI Interface for DFIR Open Source Tools
+A GUI Interface for DFIR Open Source Tools.

+Please view the Wiki for additional information.